ivanmarinchev00/ivanmarinchev00/README.md

 - 👋 Hi, I’m @ivanmarinchev00
-- 👀 I am very interested in frontend development and especially JavaScript.
+- 👀 I am very interested in frontend development and especially JavaScript,TypeScript, and React Js.
-- 🌱 I’m improving my skills in React Js., TypeScript and Vanilla JavaScript.
+- 🌱 I’m improving my skills in data structures and algorithms.
 - 📫 How to reach me: ivanmarinchev00@gmail.com